JeffersonLab/clas12-qadb/src/README.md

 # Groovy access to QADB

-this directory contains the Groovy source code to access the QA database
+This directory contains the Groovy source code to access the QA database

 - first, set environment variables with `source ../environ.sh`
 - then run your analysis script with `run-groovy`, a groovy wrapper script